 This literacy workstation is introduced during our small groups before it becomes a station.
 By mid-September, this becomes a staple option.
 It also goes well in an early finisher bucket!
 We start the beginning of the school year off with letter identification.
 Then we add sight word activities to this center.
 Student choice means students can select the skill they want to practice.

 Flashcards + Timer = Good times!
 These are also editable, so you can add your own words.
 I usually make 3-4 sets of these cards that vary in difficulty.
-Again… simple way to differentiate this fluency practice station.
+Again… it’s a simple way to differentiate this fluency practice station.

 Whew… there you have it!
 Simple but meaningful tasks that are easy to differentiate.
 IF WHEN you start small groups, you will not have the time of go around the room and explain stations.
 Set yourself and, more importantly, your students up for independence.
 Then you will have the time and energy to do the very important work at your small group table.

-Here is a helpful blog post on how to foster student independence during literacy center time:
+If you’d like even more tips for running literacy stations for kindergarten, I have additional resources and tips.
+For example, here is a helpful blog post on how to foster student independence during literacy center time:

 - Fun Kindergarten Brain Breaks (Free File)